datateknik-lth/datateknik-lth/EDAF35-os/sammanfattningar/Sammanfattning_Felix.md

 File systems
 ------------

+**What is the difference between journaled and log-structured file systems?**
+> A journaled file system keeps a circular journal separate from the file
+> system.
+While a log-structured file system maintains the log within the file
+> system itself.

+**What are the issues to reliably recover after a crash?**
+> * **Preservation** - the recovery should not modify files already written
+>   before the crash.
+> * **Predictability** - it is easier to recover after a crash if there are
+>   gurantees about the order in which disk writes occurred just before the
+>   crash.
+> * **Atomicity** - the file operations should either not happen at all, or be
+>   issued to completion.
+I.e. when moving a file between directories and the
+>   computer crashes, there should only be a file in exactly *one* of the
+>   directories.
+>
+> *Sidenote:* EXT2 is neither predictable nor atomic.

+**Explain the different RAID levels**
+> * Level 0 is disk striping, i.e. there is no redundancy between disks
+> * Level 1 is disk mirroring, data is always written to two disks.
+The
+>   data is always written to two disks.
+Most expensive.
+> * Level 2 stripes data at the bit-level.
+And uses a parity bit.
+> * Level 3 is bit-interleaved parity.
+The parity bit is the sum modulo two
+>   of the bits in a byte.
+> * Level 4 is block level striping.
+> * Level 5 the parity sectors are spread out among the check disks and the
+>   protection group.
+> * Level 6, called the *P + Q redundancy scheme* again error-correcting codes
+>   are used, now for dealing with multiple-disk failures.

 **Why is the system call to remove a file from a directory called `unlink` and not `remove`?**